ozacod/forge-v2/web/frontend/docs/docs/configuration/project-config.md

 # Project Configuration

-Project configuration is captured through the interactive TUI (`cpx new`).
-You no longer edit or supply a `cpx.yaml` file—the CLI generates everything it needs based on your answers.
+Project configuration is done entirely through the interactive TUI (`cpx new`).
+The CLI generates all necessary files based on your answers.

 ## vcpkg.json